 Our reclaimed timbers are perfect for timber framing, mantels, architectural accents, and furniture.
 Reclaimed timbers have a rich, antique patina that can only be earned by 120 years of air drying.

-Our quality reclaimed timbers are used for both structural and decorative purposes.
+Our quality reclaimed timbers are used mainly for decorative purposes.
 Surface treatment can be planed or hand-hewn.
 Our primary sources of timbers are from barns and a grain elevator built in 1887.

 We also offer raw reclaimed wood that can be used for a variety of purposes.
 This wood is all old growth pine and comes in 2” x 6”, 2” x 8”, and 2” x 10” in random lengths.